Migrate from TiDB Self-Managed to TiDB Cloud

 Start Time in Metadata

 3. Get the connection information of the downstream TiDB Cloud cluster.
-In the TiDB Cloud console, go to Overview > Connect > Standard Connection > Connect with a SQL Client.
+In the TiDB Cloud console, go to Overview > Connect.
+In the connection dialog, select Public from the Connection Type drop-down list and select General from the Connect With drop-down list.
 From the connection information, you can get the host IP address and port of the cluster.
-For more information, see Connect via standard connection.
+For more information, see Connect via public connection.

 4. Create and run the incremental replication task.
 In the upstream cluster, run the following: